Skip to content

 -d '{"enabled": true}'

-Example -- a "Daily Standup" skill:
+Example — "Daily Standup" skill:

 markdown